 Common Stock: What Is It and How Do I Invest?

-You may have heard the phrase “common stock” thrown around and wondered what it is.
+You may have heard the phrase “common stock” thrown around and wondered what it meant.
 Well, common stock is what most people think of when they think of a stock.
 A share of common stock represents a share of ownership in a corporation.
-As a result, the more shares a person owns, the larger a stake they own in the company as well.
+As a result, the more shares a person owns, the larger the stake they own in the company as well.

 Investors and traders buy shares of common stock in the hopes of earning a positive return on their investment.
 They can do this through capital appreciation or through the payment of dividends.